 In motion picture production, wireless DMX is used to control lighting inside vehicles, on building rooftops, and much more.

-Churches, museums and architectural restorations can use wireless DMX to easily add new lighting to existing facilities, without needed to break walls to run cables.
+Churches, museums and architectural restorations can use wireless DMX to easily add new lighting to existing facilities, without needing to break walls to run cables.